 The labeling requirement only applies to foods sold at physical retail locations within the state of Vermont.
 It does not apply to Internet-only sales.

 Improperly labeled food cannot be offered for retail sale after July 1.
-However, because some foods have long shelf lives, improperly labeled foods will be given the benefit of the doubt until January 1, 2017, unless there is evidence that they were packaged on or after July 1.
+However, because some foods have long shelf lives, improperly labeled foods will receive the benefit of the doubt until January 1, 2017, unless there is evidence that they were packaged on or after July 1.

 The penalty for violating Act 120 is up to $1,000 per day per uniquely named, designated, or marketed product—not per package.
-However, violators will be given 30 days to correct the problem before being fined.
+Violators will have 30 days to correct the problem before facing fines.

-Vermont became the first state in the nation to require GMO labeling on food products when Act 120 was signed into law by Vermont Governor Peter Shumlin on May 8, 2014.
+Vermont became the first state in the nation to require GMO labeling on food products.
+Vermont Governor Peter Shumlin signed Act 120 into law on May 8, 2014.